Skint Dad

 Most of the time, there isn’t anything live.
 I’ve heard of a few live things on Amazon, and you can watch movies at the same time as they are being screened on TV on NOW TV, other than that you should be fine.

-Did you know you can watch NOW TV for free?!
+Did you know you can get Netflix for free?

 Do I need a TV Licence to watch YouTube?